jernst/rasptimer/README.md

 rasptimer
 =========

-Use Raspberry Pi as a timer, configurable over the web.
+Use Raspberry Pi as a schedulable timer for GPIO hardware, configurable over the web.

-This will be the software for the pool timer project described at http://upon2020.com/blog/2012/12/my-raspberry-pi-pool-timer-why/
+This is the software for the pool timer project described at http://upon2020.com/blog/2012/12/my-raspberry-pi-pool-timer-why/

+This should run on any Linux-based OS, although installation instructions were written for raspbian.
+You just need Apache, PHP, and WiringPi.

 Installation: